decisionpatterns/cache/DESIGN.md

 Often the microcosm will be based on a sampled set of records from a given dimension, such as users.
 The microcosm should use this to filter all other records.

+## Terms/Objects

+ - cache: path to directory
+ - name: file basename of object
+ - ext: file/path extension of object
+ - backend: list of elements that fully encapsulate writing and retrieving of an object
+   - reader: backend-specific function for reading cached object
+   - writer: backend-specific function for writing cached object.